poult-lab/daily-word/english_words_ learning.md

 [noun] Not all chemicals normally present in living organisms are harmless.

 "a living thing, especially one that is extremely small"

-08.prenuptial agreement [priːˌnʌpʃl əˈɡriːmənt]

-[n] These days many couples sign a prenuptial agreement to protect their assets.

-"an agreement made by a couple before they get married in which they say how their money and property is to be divided if they get divorced."

-09.fetch  [fetʃ]

-[verb] {especially BrE}   to fetch help/a doctor.

-"to go to where sb/sth is and bring them/it back"

-[verb] The painting **is expected to** fetch $10 000 at auction[ˈɔːkʃn].

-"to be sold for a particular price"

-10.prenuptial /ˌpriːˈnʌp.ʃəl/

-[adj] "relating to events before a marriage"